 Right now I just want to focus on not fucking around in the mornings, because I do not LIKE doing that.
 But apparently I also don’t like getting dressed and exercising.
 So in order to overcome this fucking-around-ness, surely I have to substitute it with something I DO like doing, right?
 I’m trying to appeal to my Rebel tendency here.

 So I’m going to write every morning, Monday to Friday.
 This is something else I’ve heard works wonders for other people, but that’s not why I’ve chosen it.
 Stream-of-consciousness writing is something that’s worked well for me in the past: emptying my brain, getting everything down on the page, helps me figure things out.
 It leaves my mind clear to focus on the day ahead, and it helps jettison that horrible there’s-too-much-noise-I-feel-overwhelmed-can’t-figure-out-my-own-thoughts feeling I get sometimes.
 Which, said succinctly, I suppose means it’s cathartic.

 I’ve done this before and enjoyed it, and also not felt like a time-wasting asshole afterwards.
 Now I’m going to do it again and actually analyse the results at the end.
 I’ll check back in on, hmm… I guess June 9th, because I’m going to be in Berlin the week before and, knowing myself, I won’t sit down and write an in-depth post about this while I’m living it up Germany.
-So let’s call it a 5-week challenge.
+So let’s call it a 5-week experiment.